-With Facebook’s data tracking abilities, it is easily possible to derive all this information and market specifically to those people.
+With Facebook’s data tracking abilities, it is possible to use all this information and market specifically to those people.

-If you’re looking for a paid program, check out my interview with Jerry Moore at Ad Assassins where he describes how he teaches agents to self-generate their own Facebook leads below:
+If you’re looking for a paid program, check out my interview with Jerry Moore at Perpetual Intent Marketing.

 Another longer-term yet useful marketing strategy is content-based Facebook marketing.

-Do this long enough and you’ll begin to self-generate your own insurance leads at zero cost from people who are ALREADY sold on you (those are the best leads).
+Do this long enough and you’ll learn how to generate insurance leads at zero cost from people who are ALREADY sold on you.